 In my experience the answer to these questions is commonly “no”.
 Accident claims are often complicated and can take a lot of time and energy to successfully complete.
 Even with a seasoned ARS professional, you will find that the claim process is designed to stall, misdirect or otherwise outlast the billers’ patience in hopes they will change course and head down an easier path for payment.
 Even with training and ongoing coaching around the accident claims process, we tend to give into the process and return to our old ways, where faster and easier outweighs the significantly higher reimbursement you deserve to be paid when the proper accident reimbursement protocol is followed.

 How Midland can Help Maximize Reimbursment

-At The Midland Group we are seeing average reimbursement rates on accident claims of well over 80% of total charges over our entire customer base who are using our ARS service.
+The Midland Group sees average reimbursement rates on accident claims of well over 80% of total charges over our entire customer base who uses our ARS service.
 In many cases, that reimbursement rate is over 90% of total charges.
-In one recent month we had an average-sized hospital submit approximately $177,000 in total charges associated to their accident-related claims.
+In one recent month, we had an average-sized hospital submit approximately $177,000 in total charges associated to their accident-related claims.
 Of that $177,000, Midland recovered over $164,000, resulting in a total reimbursement rate of 93%.
 How much are you potentially leaving on the table by simply not having the expertise and time to fully manage your accident related claims?